RishieVyas/React-Native-Auto-Crop-App/README.md

    - No data is transmitted over the network
    - Original and processed images are kept in private app storage

-## Bonus Features

-### Image History

-- The app maintains a history of processed images
-- Images are stored in app-specific storage
-- Users can view and reselect previously processed images

-### Gallery Access and Saving

-- Users can select images from the device gallery
-- Processed images can be saved to the device gallery
-- Media scanning ensures saved images appear in the gallery immediately

 ### UI/UX Decisions

 1. **Simple Navigation**: Three main buttons provide clear entry points to functionality